filipjonckers/cabrillo-syntax-highlighting-vscode/README.md

 None at this time.

-## Release Notes
+## Latest Release Notes

-### 1.0.2

-Added support for QTC records to support WAE CW/SSB/RTTY Contest.
+See [CHANGELOG.md]

-### 1.0.1
+### v2.0.1

-Initial release of Cabrillo file syntax highlighting extension for Visual Studio Code.
+- Completely refactored the syntax highlighting patterns/regex
+- Improved coloring
+- Better support for different types of multipliers
+- Station number support
+- Bump Node.js version to 18

 ## Support and bug reports